 Reading and Phonics

-When children start school we follow the Letters and Sounds Scheme which systematically introduces the different phonemes (sounds).
+In the Early Years Foundation Stage and Key Stage 1 we follow the Letters and Sounds Scheme which systematically introduces the different phonemes (sounds).
 Children bring books home to read which are linked to the sounds they are learning.
 To find out more about phonics please click here.
 In years 2-6 children take part in reciprocal reading.
 Reciprocal reading is a well-researched method used to develop learners’ reading skills, promote higher order thinking, develop listening and talking, and ensure access to the curriculum for all learners.
 Studies have also demonstrated that learners transfer their learning into other contexts.
 Reciprocal reading is just one in a number of strategies which we use when the children are reading and analysing texts.

 Its aims are to:

 - improve reading comprehension through the use of four reading strategies: predicting, questioning, clarifying and summarising

 - scaffold the four strategies by modelling, guiding and applying the strategies while reading

 - enable pupils to reflect on their reading and develop higher order thinking skills

 - use the social nature of learning to improve reading comprehension

 When children are confident in reading phonics, then they begin to access reading books through Accelerated Reader.
 Accelerated Reader is a programme aimed at motivating and rewarding our pupils to read by guiding them to books suitable for their reading level.
 The children work at their individual level, developing confidence and becoming independent readers.